Mavis Hee: Career

 Hee faded out from the entertainment scene after 2001, when her record company, What's Music, was absorbed into Universal Music Taiwan, and the company could not accommodate her artistic integrity within commercial considerations.
 Hee was also appointed a cultural ambassador for China in 2001.
 She also recorded the hit single "Watch TV" with fellow Singaporean singers Tanya Chua and Stefanie Sun and was a guest presenter at the Star Awards 2002 as well as Star Awards 2006.

 Her major public performances after 2006 include CCTV's annual mega Mid-Autumn Show 2008 which raised Hee's profile briefly throughout China and Asia, as well as being a special guest during Nanyang Technological University EMBA's 10th Anniversary Celebrations and Stefanie Sun's concert in 2014.

 In 2015, Singapore's Mediacorp released a drama serial titled Crescendo that is loosely based on Hee's singing career.

 In 2021, Hee released a re-recording of "Moonlight in the City" in partnership with Disney+, to promote the expanded library of Asian content on the platform.
 The release was accompanied by a music video featuring Hee performing the song with people of various ages.
 In an email interview with 8 Days, she also expressed her plans to release new music soon and tour China in the next year.

+In 2023, Hee performed at the National Day Concert held jointly by Gardens by the Bay and Mediacorp in Singapore.
+She was also part of the lineup for a number of music festivals in China in cities including Hainan, Xi'an and Shanghai.

+In December 2025, Hee will perform at the Sing60 Music Festival at Singapore's Fort Canning Park.

 Personal life

 Health issues

-From 2003 to 2004, Mavis Hee was known as having travelled around Italy.
 In June 2006, Hee was arrested after harassing two hotel guests at the Ritz-Carlton Hotel.
-She was initially warded at Singapore's Institute of Mental Health and diagnosed with clinical depression after a short stay of four weeks.
-She thanked her fans for their immense support in late 2006.
+She was warded at Singapore's Institute of Mental Health and diagnosed with clinical depression after a short stay of four weeks.
+She thanked her fans for their support in late 2006.

 Hee received the NHG Exemplary Patient Award from IMH on 27 October 2014 where she discussed her experience with clinical depression openly and has strongly advocated for mental wellness, encouraging people to seek treatment early.